-We had entered into an investment management agreement with MCC Advisors (the "Investment Management Agreement").
-Mr. Brook Taube, our Chairman and Chief Executive Officer through December 31, 2020 and one of our directors through January 21, 2021, is a managing partner and senior portfolio manager of MCC Advisors, and Mr. Seth Taube, one of our directors through January 21, 2021, is a managing partner of MCC Advisors.
+We had entered into an investment management agreement with MCC Advisors (the "Investment Management Agreement"), which expired on December 31, 2020.
+Mr. Brook Taube, our Chairman and Chief Executive Officer through December 31, 2020 and one of our directors through January 21, 2021 and Mr. Seth Taube, one of our directors through January 21, 2021 are both affiliated with MCC Advisors and Medley.